binance/binance-spot-api-docs/fix-api.md

 * FIX Market Data limits
   * 300 connection attempts within 300 seconds
   * Maximum of 100 concurrent TCP connections per account
+  * A single connection can listen to a maximum of 1000 streams.

 ### Unfilled Order Count